 Disney World Advance Dining Reservations

-Due to the increased popularity of Disney’s Dining Plan, it is frequently impossible to just “walk up” and eat at a full-service restaurant, even in low season!
-If you are planning to try some of Disney’s excellent table-service restaurants and/or dinner shows while you are vacationing at Walt Disney World, it is important to make Disney World Advance Dining Reservations (formerly called Priority Seatings) online or by calling (407) WDW-DINE (939-3463).
+It is frequently impossible to just “walk up” and eat at a full-service restaurant, even in low season!
+If you are planning to try some of Disney’s excellent table-service restaurants and/or dinner shows while you are vacationing at Walt Disney World, it is important to make Disney World Advance Dining Reservations (ADRs) online, using the MyDisneyExperience app on your phone or by calling (407) WDW-DINE (939-3463).
+Disney strongly encourages making bookings online or using the app, and wait times are getting longer for calling in for reservations.
+Using the app or website you can only make reservations for up to 8 guests.
+If you have a party of 9 or more, you have to make reservations over the phone.

 Jump to: